-The SURF program provides undergraduate students with a 8 to 12-week summer research experience under the sponsorship of a Stanford faculty member.
+SURF provides undergraduate students from a diverse background with an 8-week summer research experience under the mentorship of a Stanford faculty member.

 It is often up to the undergraduate student to identify and initiate contact with faculty with similar research interests for research opportunities.
 A helpful guide for starting research can be found here.

-For any questions related to SURF, please email Martha Escalera, Student Affairs Administrative Manager at firstname.lastname@example.org.
+For any questions related to SURF, please email Chiru Rwigi, Office and Program Coordinator at email@example.com.